-A number of scenarios were modelled for the cash flow forecasts for the period 1 August 2022 to 31 December 2023 with resilience testing also performed.
+A number of scenarios were modelled for the cash flow forecasts for the period 1 August 2023 to 31 December 2024 with resilience testing also performed.
 As a significant and increasing element of our income is funded either directly or indirectly by the Government, this means that cash inflow is already quantified and guaranteed for a significant portion of our income.
-We are also able to flex our capital expenditure as required in line with our historic low point of cash in March of each year.

-The forecasts demonstrate that the College remains financially viable and is able to meet all its financial obligations as they fall due with significant cash balances being maintained, all loan payments being made on time and covenant compliance being maintained for at least 12 months.
+The forecasts demonstrate that the College remains financially viable and is able to meet all its financial obligations as they fall due with significant cash balances being maintained, all loan payments being made on time and covenant compliance being maintained for at least 12 months from the 11 December 2023.

-At the date of approval of these financial statements, the Corporation has prepared cash flow forecasts to 31 December 2023 and performed an assessment which considers a period of at least 12 months from this date of approval.
-Given the unprecedented nature of the COVID-19 events, it is difficult to predict future performance and cash flows with certainty.
-The actual scenarios which materialise in the period ahead will undoubtedly be different to the scenarios modelled.
+At the date of approval of these financial statements, the Corporation has prepared cash flow forecasts to 31 December 2024 and performed an assessment which considers a period of at least 12 months from this date of approval.
 In the event that the actual position is worse than that modelled in the forecasts, the Corporation Members have a reasonable expectation that the College's current liquidity and the further mitigation actions available would enable the College to respond to such circumstances.
 As such, the Corporation Members acknowledge that uncertainty exists but do not consider this to be material uncertainty in relation to going concern that would cast doubt on the College's ability to continue as a going concern.